Aeroluna/CustomJSONData/README.md

 *Note: The recommended way to create custom events to trigger plugin functionality is with CustomJSONData's [custom events](#Custom-events) feature.
 Custom data on lighting events should be used when your plugin does something related to the Beat Saber lighting event the data is placed on (e.g. changing the color of a group of lights or the direction of a ring spin), not to create new event types.*

 # Burst Sliders
 Unlike other objects, burst sliders (or chains) are handled by creating many `NoteData`s from one `SliderData`.
-All of these `NoteData`s will inherit the same `CustomData` object as their own.
+All of these `NoteData`s will inherit the same `CustomData` object from their original `SliderData`.
 ```json
 "burstSliders": [
   {